Łukasz Piszczek: Personal life

 Piszczek was born in Czechowice-Dziedzice, Bielsko, and raised in Goczałkowice-Zdrój.
 His father, Kazimierz, who worked as a coach at Goczałkowice-Zdrój, later became the vice-president of that club.
 His brothers, Marek and Adam were also involved in football.

 Piszczek married his fiancée Ewa Kryjom in June 2009.
 The couple's daughters, Sara and Nel, were born on 3 March 2011 and 15 February 2016 respectively.

+On 7 September 2024, a special Borussia Dortmund legends farewell match was held in order to pay tribute to Piszczek and his compatriot Jakub Błaszczykowski who helped shape some of the most successful years in the club's history between 2010 and 2015.
+The match was overseen by former club coach Jürgen Klopp and attracted over 81,000 spectators at the Signal Iduna Park.
+The match ended in a 5–4 victory of the Błaszczykowski team.